RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 One thing I admire about the book [Traction](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/): The author borrows business concepts from other books, while giving generous credit to each source.
 For example:

-* The idea of getting the right people in the right seats comes from [Good to Great](/blog/2015/05/22/building-a-great-company/) by Jim Collins.
+* The idea of getting the right people in the right seats comes from the book [Good to Great](/blog/2015/05/22/building-a-great-company/) by Jim Collins.
 * Organizing a business around three key components (finance, marketing, and operations) comes from Michael Gerber's [E-Myth Revisited](https://www.emyth.com/).

-Traction and the Entrepreneurial Operating System add value by molding these concepts into useful tools.
+The Entrepreneurial Operating System (EOS) adds value by molding these concepts into useful tools.
 This post discusses tools that leaders need when interacting with their team.

 <a href="/blog/2021/04/08/people-and-eos/"><img src="/images/Accountability_EOS_People.jpg" width="500" padding="10" alt="EOS Accountability Chart - Entrepreneurial Operating System (EOS)" title="EOS Accountability Chart - Entrepreneurial Operating System (EOS)" /></a>